11/6/2024

 Keegan Carl

 Yeah, thanks for the time, guys.
 I guess I'm just looking for more color on the G&A reduction next year.
-And does this contemplate both the new CEO salary as well as the salary for a chairman?
+And does this contemplate both a new CEO salary as well as a salary for a chairman?

 speaker

-I think that where we stand right now, we have looked at actionable G&A and op-ex expense decreases.
-And with regard to being able to share forward guidance and how we're thinking about it, we shared the rental rate increases, and historically and especially now with John McLaren back on board, our expectation is controllable expenses.
-So as we share G&A, we look forward to being able to share bridgeable growth, if you will, when we provide guidance and a couple of new pages in our presentation that we sent out today, I think can help walk through the steps, if you will, of how we're thinking about the G&A and op-ex expense growth on top of the other strategic progress that we've made and then applying rental rate growth and assuming making assumptions on expenses will help you get to how we're thinking about the G&A and op-ex expense growth.
-So that's what we're looking at for 2025, which is where we're focused right now.
+I think that where we stand right now, we have looked at actionable G&A and APEX expense decreases.
+And with regard to being able to share forward guidance and how we're thinking about it, we shared the rental rate increases.
+And historically, and especially now with John McClaren back on board, our expectation is controllable expenses.
+So as we share G&A, we look forward to being able to share bridgeable growth, if you will, when we provide guidance.
+And a couple of new pages in our presentation that we sent out today I think can help walk through the steps, if you will, of how we're thinking about the GNA and OPEX expense growth on top of the other strategic progress that we've made. applying rental rate growth and assuming making assumptions on expenses will help you get to how we're thinking about 2025, which is where we're focused right now.

 speaker